 |Discolouration Teeth: Teeth with yellow and brown deposits are an indication that plaque and tartar are being accumulated and should be removed. |

-Your nearest Veterinarian will provide your Frenchie with a clean and polish treatment to remove the current build-up.
+Your nearest Veterinarian will provide your Frenchie with a clean and polished treatment to remove the current build-up.
 This gives you a clean slate before you start brushing your Frenchies teeth at home.

 |Gingivitis: A clear sign that your Frenchies dental disease is advancing is that its tartar is developing into its gums, it creates inflammation and bleeding.
 Predictably, experiencing sensitive and irritated gums can be unpleasant for your Frenchie. |